How we deal with broken Matomo heatmap screenshots

 The patterns we keep running into

 Most sites hit at least three of these.
-Some hit all six.
+Some hit all of them.

 Most of these have infrastructure-level fixes.
-Add CORS headers on your CDN.
-Switch to absolute URLs.
-Use a matomoHeatmap CSS hook to override sticky positioning during capture.
+Add CORS headers on your CDN for CSS and font files.
+Switch important assets to absolute URLs.
+Use the html.matomoHeatmap CSS hook to override sticky positioning or height rules only during heatmap rendering.
 Matomo's own docs cover several of them, and we've written a longer post that walks through each issue and how to fix it server-side if that's the route you want.

 The catch is that the work spreads across CDN config, CSS, and your tracking setup, and some of it you can't fix at all if you don't control the assets.
 We hit that wall on enough client sites that we ended up doing something else.